West Hollywood Design District celebrates during Frieze Los Angeles

 The world famous Sunset Strip was the launching pad for bands like The Doors, The Byrds, and today it continues to be a popular destination for its unparalleled nightlife and exciting culinary scene.

-Rock ’n’ Roll Billboards of the Sunset Strip
+The Sunset Strip’s Historic Rock ‘n’ Roll Billboards

-It all really started back in the 1960s possibly because a record company, Elektra, began noticing how effective billboards were…
+It all started back in the 1960s when Elektra, a record label under Warner Music Group, noticed how effective…

 The eclectic and LGBTQ-friendly Santa Monica Boulevard is home to famous bars like The Abbey and Mickys where you can enjoy the ultimate in self-expression and artistry.